Logical fermions for fault-tolerant quantum simulation: Background

 Fermionic Hilbert space, an example of a \emph{Fock space}, is the completion of the infinite direct sum of antisymmetrized eigenspaces of ${n}$.
 Its standard basis is the set of \emph{Fock states}, which are states having definite eigenvalues for all ${n}_p$.
 The eigenvalues $N_p$ for $n_p$ are restricted to be $0$ or $1$ by the commutation relations, while the eigenvalue $N$ for $n$ can take on any non-negative integer value, or even be countably infinite.

+Fermionic operators act on Fock state modes in a way that depends on the occupations of all previous modes, relative to some prescribed ordering of them:

-A \emph{local} fermionic Hamiltonian is one that can be expressed as a sum of terms, each of which acts on a constant number of fermionic modes.
-Consequently, no term can contain an odd number of elementary fermionic operators, because such terms act nonlocally on fermionic Fock states:
+A \emph{local} fermionic Hamiltonian is one that can be expressed as a sum of terms, each of which acts on Fock states in a way that depends only a constant number of fermionic modes.
+In order to avoid a dependence on the prescribed ordering used to label the fermion modes, local Hamiltonians have the feature that they only contain an even number of fermionic operators.

 A final fermionic operator worth noting is the \emph{total fermionic parity operator},